-Research on the impact and mechanism of digital technology on the synergistic governance of pollution and carbon reduction in agriculture
+Impact and mechanism of digital technology on the synergistic governance of pollution control and carbon reduction in agriculture

 -